Nidhee/recipe-vault/README.md

 - Data is rendered dynamically from the DB
 - Includes basic Recipe List and Recipe Detail screens
 - Add Recipes directly from the app UI: Users can now create and save their own recipes within the app.
-- Share Recipe : Users can share recipe detail cards as PNG images through social media or messaging apps, making it easy to share their favorite dishes.
+- Share Recipe: Users can share recipe detail cards as PNG images through social media or messaging apps, making it easy to share their favorite dishes.

-Next milestone: Enable users to add recipes directly from the app UI